 Lydia began visiting Mount Shasta in the mid-1980s and moved here in 1991.
 She has been involved with MSBEC since the late 1990s and became a board member in 2001.
 Since 2012 she has been a co-owner of Directions, a local boutique.

 Looking at Mount Shasta and its beautiful surrounding landscapes inspires her on a daily basis to work towards protecting these natural wonders for future generations.

 John has spent a lot of time traveling and reading, still his favorite things to do.
 He is a fiscal and environmental conservative and a political progressive, and doesn’t think population growth solves anything.
 An electrician and contractor for 44 years.
 John has two daughters and 5 grandsons.
 The Mount Shasta area inspired John to live here for 26 years and he is wary of unplanned growth which is unlikely to make things better.

-Starting a public career with the California Legislature and the University of California, he later moved to the private sector.
-He was part of the finance team that accomplished Dolby Laboratories’ initial public offering in 2005.
+Starting a public career with the California Legislature and the University of California, he later moved to the private sector, and was part of a team which accomplished Dolby Laboratories’ 2005 initial public offering.
 From 2003 to 2011, he owned the Jellyfish Gallery art and performance space in San Francisco’s SOMA area.
 He continues to serve as CFO for Earthdance’s global network of peace and music events.